 - The clicker score grade is based only on providing an answer (participation).
-The answer does not have to be correct. - The lowest 5 clicker scores, and lowest 3 homework scores, will be dropped when grading.
+The answer does not have to be incorrect. - The lowest 5 clicker scores, and lowest 3 homework scores, will be dropped when grading.
 No lab scores will be dropped.
-There are no extra credit or other special supplementary assignments available.
+There are no extra credit or other special supplementary assignments available, beyond the early-bird bonus described above.